 Well, this is not a common phenomenon.

 Now, this seems like an efficient step, to lay off the patents which have little or no prospects of generating revenue.
 Right?
 But in this process, a lot of good patents are mistaken as having low potential and unfortunately get lapsed due to non-payment of fees.
-To identify such patents we picked a set of all the lapsed patents from class G06Q, having a priority date between 2000 to 2005.
+To identify such patents we picked a set of all the lapsed patents from class G06Q, with a priority date between 2000 and 2005.

 Relevant Read: Smart Patent Monetization Strategies for Small and Medium-Sized Enterprises